zizu04/StellarU0/README.txt

 📜 How It Works (UX Simulation)

 1. User logs in with Student ID + school
-2. Fake Stellar passkey is generated and saved in session
+2. Generated Stellar passkey is generated and saved in session
 3. Portal displays balance and allows CADT payment
 4. Transaction submitted on Stellar Testnet (via SDK)
 5. Result links to Stellar Expert + downloadable receipt